QuincySu228/Predicting-RNA-Protein-Interactions/README.md

 ## Overview

-This repository contains the research work and associated materials for the undergraduate thesis titled **"Predicting Long Non-coding RNA-Protein Interactions Based on Deep Learning Model"** submitted by Qin Su at Nankai University in May 2022.
 The thesis presents a novel deep learning approach using Graph Autoencoder (GAE) and Graph Attention Networks (GAT) to predict interactions between long non-coding RNAs (lncRNAs) and proteins, which are crucial for understanding complex biological processes and diseases.

 ## Table of Contents